±%

 When should I use percentage difference instead of percentage change?

-Use percentage difference when comparing two independent values with no temporal or causal relationship—two products, two competitors, two regions.
-Use percentage change when tracking a value over time or measuring impact of an intervention.
+Use percentage difference when comparing two independent values with no temporal or causal relationship.
+This includes comparing two products, two competitors, two regions or two alternatives where neither is the "original" value.

 Can percentage difference exceed 100%?